Kennethowl/Hotel-System/README.md

 ----------

 * To God, My Family, my force and my life.
-* To My Loved, who is the best and my Queen.
+* To My Loved, who is the best, my Queen and my All in the life.
 * To JC, other level for as programmer

 ## Technologies